 A SEP IRA (Simplified Employee Pension) is for business owners with a few full-time employees.
 It’s usually a good alternative if you don’t qualify for a solo 401k because you have one or more full-time W-2 employees.

-Remember that a solo 401k requires that you have no full-time employees that work over 1,000 hours per year in your business.
+Remember that a solo 401k requires that you have no employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods.
 If you do end up hiring employees, moving to a SEP IRA could be the next best choice.

 It has the same contribution limits as a solo 401k and regular 401k.
 The contribution limit for a SEP IRA is $61,000 ($67,500 if age 50+) in 2022 and $66,000 ($73,500 if age 50+) in 2023.